rishiklad/DALI-webserver/README.md

 4. Enter request URLs that align with GET/POST endpoints and enjoy!

 ## How to POST Data
 Use Postman: change the request type to POST and enter in the right request URL.
 Then, under the Body section, click on x-www-form-urlencoded and enter in various key:value pairs that align with your intent.
+Usually you will enter in values for all fields that are typically associated with a DALI member.
 Then click send -- you will receive a confirmation message in the request.